Runzelee/hugo_blog/content/page/about/index.en.md

 ## Hi there

-I'm a high school student from China, like coding something for fun.
+I'm a normal high school student from China, like coding something for fun.
 I'm also a programming and science hobbyist.
-You can call me Runze.

-Languages I'm learning:
- - Kotlin
- - Javascript
- - Go
- - Python

-I have recently focused on Android development.

 Regards.